shlublu/awsmate/docs/source/example_application.rst

 before continuing to use the example application, otherwise unexpected behaviour may occur such as unexpected ``{"message":"Missing Authentication Token"}`` messages when querying the example API.

-You can also undeploy the application (see next section) before deploying it again.
-This would workflows but this would change the example API URL.
+You can also undeploy the application (see :ref:`section "Undeployment"<Undeployment>`) below before deploying it again.
+This would work but this would change the example API URL.

 Undeployment
 ~~~~~~~~~~~~